 - 1. Notify the parent of the interview at the earliest possible point in the investigation that will not jeopardize the safety or protection of the child or the course of the investigation. - 2.
-Document the interview, including the child's appearance and non-verbal communication, in FamLink within three calendar days of the completion of the interview.
-If the interview is documented in near-verbatim, document the interview within fifteen calendar days of the completion of the interview. - 3.
-When any child on an open case is believed to be at imminent risk of serious harm or there is a new allegation of CA/N, the assigned caseworker must make a report to intake. - 4.
+Document the following in FamLink, within three calendar days of completion, the: - 1.
+Interview, including the child's appearance and non-verbal communication.
+If the interview is documented in near-verbatim, document the interview within fifteen calendar days of the completion of the interview. - 2.
+Public Notice of Nondiscrimination DCYF HR 0012 publication was provided to the child or youth's parents and caregivers at initial contact.

+- 3. When any child on an open case is believed to be at imminent risk of serious harm or there is a new allegation of CA/N, the assigned caseworker must make a report to intake. - 4.
 If during the child interview, there is information about a crime against a child and the caseworker believes the child is in danger, the caseworker must call 911 and make a law enforcement report.
 If the child is not believed to be in danger, the caseworker will make a report to intake. - 5.
-If a child interview was audio recorded, follow the 2350.
-Audio Recording policy. - 6.
-If CA staff receives a request for a copy of or to listen to an audio or video recording of a child interview conducted by the department staff must: - 1.
+If a child interview was audio recorded, follow the Audio Recording policy. - 6.
+If staff receive a request for a copy of or to listen to an audio or video recording of a child interview conducted by the department staff must: - 1.
 Determine if the request is a public disclosure or discovery request.
-If the request is related to litigation with which CA is involved (such as a dependency, termination, guardianship, or tort case), then the caseworker must consult with the assigned AAG to determine if the request is a discovery request.

-- 2. If the request is a public disclosure request, then immediately forward it to the Public Disclosure Coordinator per the 13722 Public Records Request Responsibility of all CA Staff policy. - 3.
-If the request is a discovery request, made by a party to the case, follow chapter 13700 Record Accuracy, Privacy and Disclosure policies.
-If the request seeks release of or access to an audio or video recording of a child forensic interview, then consult with the assigned AAG or attorney before providing the recording - 7.
-The supervisor must confirm: - 1.
+If the request is related to litigation with which DCYF is involved (such as a dependency, termination, guardianship, or tort case), then caseworkers must consult with the assigned AAG to determine if the request is a discovery request. - 2.
+If the request is a public disclosure request, then immediately forward it to the Public Disclosure Unit per the DCYF Administrative 13.05 Public Records Request and Disclosure policy. - 3.
+If the request is a discovery request, made by a party to the case, forward it to the dependency discovery manager.
+If the request seeks release of or access to an audio or video recording of a child forensic interview, then consult with the assigned AAG or attorney before providing the recording. - 7.
+Supervisors must confirm: - 1.
 All child victims or identified children were interviewed. - 2.
 Allegations of CA/N were addressed. - 3.
 Children not a victim or identified child in the intake related to the household had a face-to-face present danger assessment before the safety assessment was completed. - 4.
 Child interviews and contacts were documented in FamLink.